paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 Subsec. (c)(1).
 Pub.
 L. 107–171, § 6014, substituted “Grants” for “In general” in heading, designated existing provisions as subpar.
 (A) and inserted heading, and added subpar.
 (B).

 Subsec. (e)(5)(F).
 Pub.
-L. 107–171, § 6015(1), inserted “, except that the Secretary shall not require non-Federal financial support in an amount that is greater than 5 percent in the case of a 1994 institution (as defined in section 532 of the Equity in Educational Land-Grant Status Act of 1994 ([7 U.S.C.
-301](./chapter-013-agricultural-and-mechanical-colleges.md#section-301) note; Public Law 103–382))” before period at end.
+L. 107–171, § 6015(1), which directed amendment of this section “in paragraph (5)(F), before the period at the end the following: ‘, except that the Secretary shall not require non-Federal financial support in an amount that is greater than 5 percent in the case of a 1994 institution (as defined in section 532 of the Equity in Educational Land-Grant Status Act of 1994 ([7 U.S.C.
+301](./chapter-013-agricultural-and-mechanical-colleges.md#section-301) note; Public Law 103–382))’ ”, could not be executed because the phrase “by inserting” did not appear.
+See 2018 Amendment note above and Effective Date of 2018 Amendment note below.

 Subsec. (e)(9).
 Pub.
 L. 107–171, § 6015(2), substituted “2007” for “2002”.